 Talking about derivatives can be daunting and a little bit intimidating.
-No matter how much you study about it or how much you try to understand it, there’s still an underlying feeling of uneasiness.
+No matter how much you study it or how much you try to understand it, there’s still an underlying feeling of uneasiness.
 This lack of confidence in derivatives may stem from its role in the 2008 financial crisis, or it may just be due to its different language.

 Derivatives involve a lot of financial instruments. – this fact alone makes it very complicated.
-A derivative’s performance depends on another financial market’s performance because each derivative is composed of another asset on which it is bases its value.
+A derivative’s performance depends on another financial market’s performance because each derivative is composed of another asset on which it is basing its value.
 Whatever happens to its underlying asset affects the derivative itself.

 What makes derivatives confusing is how it is also used to reduce risk.
 If used properly, derivatives can boost your investment portfolio and can be a really good hedging tool that will help you lessen risks.

 How can I use derivatives in my portfolio?